goaver/api-integration/docs/webhook.md

 - <b>type</b> - The type of the entity (LiveCheck, OfflineCheck, WatchlistSearch, RecurringWatchlistSearch)

 - <b>id</b> - The id of the entity with the status change

+- <b>groupId</b> - The group id of the entity with the status change

 - <b>status</b> - The updated status (Complete, Rejected, Failed)